 This issue has been raised by taxpayers for several years and is frequently resolved through settlement.
 However, the issue is now squarely before the Pennsylvania Supreme Court to decide in the Synthes case.

-In that case, the Commonwealth Court concluded that: 1) the pre-2014 cost-of-performance statute is ambiguous; 2) the Department's interpretation of the pre-2014 cost-of-performance statute as effectively requiring market-based-sourcing was reasonable; 3) the Department's interpretation was entitled to deference; and 4) the statutory change to market sourcing in 2014 was merely a clarification of existing law and not an indication of the General Assembly's intent to change the law.
-The parties have appealed to the Pennsylvania Supreme Court where the case is fully briefed before that court, and the parties are awaiting the court to schedule oral argument.
+In Synthes, the Commonwealth Court concluded that: 1) the pre-2014 cost of performance statute is ambiguous; 2) the Department's interpretation of the pre-2014 cost of-performance statute as effectively requiring market-based-sourcing was reasonable; 3) the Department's interpretation was entitled to deference; and 4) the statutory change to market sourcing in 2014 was merely a clarification of existing law and not an indication of the General Assembly's intent to change the law.
+The parties appealed to the Pennsylvania Supreme Court, and the Court heard oral argument on March 10, 2022.
+The parties are now awaiting the Court's decision.
 Synthes USA HQ, Inc. v.
-Commonwealth, 108 F.R.
+Commonwealth, 11 M.A.P.
+2021, 108 F.R.
 2016.

-B. Administrative Developments
+C. Administrative Developments